• Skip to primary navigation

 Years ago, Yorkshire puddings, covered in gravy, were served as a starter as a way of filling up the family before serving the meal, thus cutting down on the amount of meat they would eat.

 A proper Yorkshire pudding is crispy on the top, with a softer more chewy bottom.
-And according to the Royal Society of Chemistry, a perfect Yorkshire pudding should be no less than 4 inches tall.
+According to the Royal Society of Chemistry, a perfect Yorkshire pudding should be no less than 4 inches tall.

-Follow my tips below, and you too will be making perfect Yorkshire puddings time after time.
+If you follow my tips below you too can make perfect Yorkshire puddings time after time.

 Close up of a Yorkshire pudding showing the perfectly formed hole in the centre.